 Law firm profitability has always been essential to your legal practice’s success.
 But now, increasing your law firm’s profits is now more important than ever.
-This is especially in the wake of an unpredictable 2020 and as we continue to adapt to the impact of COVID-19 on the legal industry in 2021.
+This is especially in the wake of an unpredictable pandemic and as we continue to adapt to the impact of COVID-19 on the legal industry in 2022.
 A more profitable law firm has the resources to better serve clients, ensure partners and staff are compensated, and attract high-level employees.

 In this post, we’ll provide tips for ways to improve your law firm’s operations, increase revenues, and make more for what you bill.
 This way, you can learn how to grow your law firm profits and be more successful now and in the future.

 Maintaining healthy law firm profitability requires effort, but the concept is straightforward: Law firms make a profit when they make more than they spend on overhead costs.